cncf/wg-serverless/workflow/spec/spec.md

 </details>

 Filters are used for data flow through the workflow.
-This is described in detail in the [Information Passing](#Information-Passing-Between-States) section.
+This is described in detail in the [Information Passing](#Information-Passing-Between-Tasks) section.

 #### Transitions

-Serverless workflow states can have one or more incoming and outgoing transitions (from/to other states).
+Serverless workflow tasks can have one or more incoming and outgoing transitions (from/to other tasks).
-Each state has a "transition" definition that is used to determines which state to transition to next.
+Each task has a "transition" definition that is used to determines which task to transition to next.

-To define a transition, set the "nextState" property in your transition definitions.
+To define a transition, set the "nextTask" property in your transition definitions.

-Implementers can choose to use the states "name" string property for determining the transition, however we realize that in most cases this is not an optimal solution that can lead to ambiguity.
-This is why each state also include an "id" property.
-Implementers can choose their own id generation strategy to populate the id property for each of the states and use it as the unique state identifier that is to be used as the "nextState" value.
+Implementers can choose to use the tasks "name" string property for determining the transition, however we realize that in most cases this is not an optimal solution that can lead to ambiguity.
+This is why each task also include an "id" property.
+Implementers can choose their own id generation strategy to populate the id property for each of the tasks and use it as the unique task identifier that is to be used as the "nextTask" value.

-So the options for next state transitions are:
+So the options for next task transitions are:

-- Use the state name property
+- Use the task name property
-- Use the state id property
+- Use the task id property
 - Use a combination of name and id properties

-Events can be produced during state transitions.
-The "produceEvent" property allows you to reference one of the defined workflow events and select the state data to be sent as the event payload.
+Events can be produced during task transitions.
+The "produceEvent" property allows you to reference one of the defined workflow events and select the task data to be sent as the event payload.

-#### Restricting Transitions based on state output
+#### Restricting Transitions based on task output

-In addition to specifying the "nextState" property a transition also defines a boolean expression which must evaluate to true for the transition to happen.
+In addition to specifying the "nextTask" property a transition also defines a boolean expression which must evaluate to true for the transition to happen.
 Having this data-based restriction capabilities can help stop transitions within workflow execution that can have serious and harmful business impacts.

-State Transitions have access to the states data output.
-Expressions are evaluated against the states output data to make sure that this transition only happens if the expression evaluates to true.
+Task transitions have access to the tasks data output.
+Expressions are evaluated against the tasks output data to make sure that this transition only happens if the expression evaluates to true.

-Here is an example of a restricted transition which only allows transition to the "highRiskState" if the output of the state to transition from includes an user with the title "MANAGER".
+Here is an example of a restricted transition which only allows transition to the "highRiskTask" if the output of the task to transition from includes an user with the title "MANAGER".

 <table>
 <tr>